-This subsection summarizes the theory on stochastic production frontiers necessary in the following.
+This subsection summarizes the theory on stochastic production frontiers which is necessary in the following.

-In microeconomic theory, economic production functions provide maximum possible output for given inputs of, say, n firms in the sample.
+In microeconomic theory, economic production functions provide the maximum possible output for given inputs of, say, n firms in the sample.
 In reality, inefficient input use may lead to lower outputs for many firms.
-That is why frontier functions (lying on top of the data cloud) have been developed for estimating potential output and inefficiency.
+That is why frontier functions (lying on top of the data cloud) were developed for estimating potential output and inefficiency.